Design, evaluate, and implement SoC hardware and software architectures

 Analyze Algorithm Resource Usage

-Analyze Simulink models or MATLAB functions to generate reports summarizing the number of arithmetic operators required for implementation.
-Use these reports to compare different architectures, perform design tradeoffs, and explore hardware/software partitioning.
+Analyze Simulink models or MATLAB® functions to generate reports summarizing the number of arithmetic operators required for implementation.
+Use these reports to compare different architectures for FPGA, ASIC, and SoC devices, perform design tradeoffs, and explore hardware/software partitioning.

-Model and simulate shared memory transactions between hardware logic and embedded processors.
+Model DDR memory and simulate shared memory transactions between hardware logic and embedded processors.
 Configure DMA memory controllers to arbitrate memory traffic.
 Account for memory latency and throughput in simulation.

-Model task execution in an embedded process as managed by the operating system (OS).
+Model task execution of embedded software as managed by the operating system (OS).
 Simulate tasks with accurate timing, accounting for context switching, task preemption, and execution duration.
 Model software interrupts generated by FPGA fabric.
 Apply statistics to simulate nondeterministic task duration, or apply task durations recorded during hardware testing.

 SoC Model Templates